March 6, 2026

 Long-Term Retention

 Tying bonuses to individual and team success doesn’t just boost performance - it can also reduce turnover by strengthening the link between effort and earnings.
 However, offering bonuses too frequently risks turning them into expected income rather than a reward.
 Looking ahead, experts predict that by the next two decades, 40% of total employee compensation will be tied to achieving specific results, with the remaining 60% as base pay.
-For construction firms handling critical projects - like data centers - adopting well-structured variable pay models is key to attracting and keeping top talent.
+For construction firms handling mission-critical projects like data centers adopting well-structured variable pay models is key to attracting and keeping top talent.
 Tailored recruitment strategies, like those offered by iRecruit.co, can help secure skilled project managers for these high-stakes roles.

 How to Build an Incentive Compensation Plan | For Construction Contractors